A Quantitative Central Limit Theorem for the Excursion Area of Random Spherical Harmonics over Subdomains of $\mathbb{S}^2$: On the proof of the main result

-Our approach here is different from the one used in related circumstances by for instance \cite{M e W 2011bis}, \cite{CMW2014}, \cite{rossi}; indeed these papers use an approximation of Legendre polynomials known as Hilb's asymptotics: however this approximation turned out not to be efficient enough in the present framework.
-Hence we need to exploit a different argument, i.e., we compute the exact values of the multiple integrals for spherical harmonics by means of Gaunt integrals (see \cite{M e Peccati}) and Clebsch-Gordan coefficients.
-Lengthy computations allow then to show that
+as $\ell \rightarrow \infty.$ \end{prop} Our approach in Proposition \ref{4 cumulant} is different from the one used in related circumstances by for instance \cite{M e W 2011bis}, \cite{CMW2016}, \cite{Rossi}; indeed these papers use an approximation of Legendre polynomials known as Hilb's asymptotics (see \cite{M e W 2012}, \cite{M e W 2011bis}): however this approximation turned out not to be efficient enough in the present framework.
+Hence, we need to exploit a different argument, i.e., we compute the exact values of the multiple integrals for spherical harmonics by means of Gaunt integrals (\ref{ullalla}) (see \cite{M e Peccati}) and Clebsch-Gordan coefficients.\\